 Macon Mortgage, Broker, Loan Officer

-About Mortgage Bankers
+About Mortgage Brokers

-Mortgage Bankers represent a particular lending institution (such as a bank) who offer and process mortgages and other lending programs on behalf of their employer alone.
-They may have the ability to market loans to fit many different situations, but all the loans will be products of the same lender.
+Lending Institutions (banks, finance companies, and others) employ loan officers to promote, and process loans solely originated by that specific institution.
+They may have the ability to promote loans to fit many different situations, but all the loans will be products from the same lender.

 (478) 746-2063.
 Ready to get started?
-Apply Here
+Apply Now